deargle-classes/msbx5500-spring-2020-project/report.md

 #### KDD Cup 99 Data

 Also included inside of the app.py is a model already [trained](https://github.com/deargle/security-analytics-deploy-model/blob/master/LogisticRegression.pkl) on the KDD Cup 99 data.
 The model uses a simple Logistic Regression to classify between a DDoS attack, or not.
-For more information on the details of the KDD Cup 99 Data, click [here](https://github.com/deargle-classes/msbx5500-spring-2020-project/blob/master/KDDinfo.md)
+For more information on the details of the KDD Cup 99 Data, click [here](https://github.com/deargle-classes/msbx5500-spring-2020-project/blob/master/KDDinfo.md).

 Using this data, we will have a second model that we can use to test against netflows.
 Each netflow will be ran against both models, leading to two predictions.
-The CTU-13 model will be able to predict whether the netflow is a botnet according to the CTU-13 scenario used, while the Kddcup99 model will be able to predict whether it is a DDoS attack, or not, among 4 main classes.
+The CTU-13 model will be able to predict whether the netflow is a botnet according to the CTU-13 scenario used, while the Kddcup99 model will be able to predict whether it is a DDoS attack, or not.

 #### Use Case